mattxyzeth/getlit/README.md

    with.
 3. Choose the method on the contract you'd like to call to run the verification.
-4. Enter the parameters needed for the method.
+4. Enter the parameters needed for the method as a comma separated list.
 5. Choose the comparison type for testing the return values of the verification method.
 6. The CLI will encrypt your content, set the conditions in the Lit